5 fun and easy Fall activities your kids will love

 3. Leaf Threading

 This is a really fun and challenging activity.
-Threading is a great pre-sewing activity that encourages the development of hand-eye coordination and is great for building concentration!
+Threading is a great pre-sewing activity that encourages the development of hand-eye coordination, pincer grasp, and is great for building concentration!

 I punched holes in the leaves to make things a bit easier.
 Just cut a short length of twine and a tiny twig makes the perfect “needle”!
 Take a walk through the park or in your yard and have your child pick out the leaves out.